 There are countless anecdotes and case studies that suggest the effectiveness of chiropractic treatment for scoliosis.
 For example, a study published in 2011 revealed that "in long-term results, 22 out of the 28 patients benefited from improvements (reductions) in Cobb angle.
 Improvements in pain scores and disability ratings were recorded in all curvature types at 6 and 24 months."

 Another independent study conducted by Dr. Charles Lantz, DC, PhD and director of research of Life Chiropractic College West found that long term chiropractic care delivered "an average reduction of 1.4 degrees in the curvature of the subjects' spines; the children less than 10 years old showed an average improvements of 2.6 degrees; those over 10, showed an average improvement of 0.9 degrees."

 The true effectiveness of chiropractic for scoliosis is not in the act of reducing the curvatures itself, but lies in prevention.
-The medical profession does not offer any sort of treatment for spinal curves of less than 20 degrees, and oftentimes, they are left alone until the next check up.
-Given the fact that progressive scoliosis is disabling and that it's much easier to improve curvatures in younger subjects, it is my personal opinion that waiting to see if minor scoliosis worsens or not without action is foolish.
+The medical profession does not offer any sort of treatment for spinal curves less than 20 degrees, and oftentimes, they are left alone until the next check up.
+Given the fact that progressive scoliosis is disabling and that it's much easier to improve curvatures in younger subjects, it is my personal opinion that waiting to see if minor scoliosis worsens or not is foolish.
 In that note, chiropractic seems to be very favourable when it comes to managing scoliosis in adolescents.

 can yoga or swimming help with scoliosis?